New rules for mechanics and garage owners

 2. transferring the vehicle to your spouse

-If you have questions or need more information on exemptions, please call ServiceOntario’s Driver and Vehicle Contact Centre at:
+If you have questions or need more information on exemptions, please call ServiceOntario’s Driver and Vehicle Contact Centre toll-free at 1-800-387-3445 or you may visit a ServiceOntario location.

 Inspection criteria

-When you take your vehicle to a licensed Motor Vehicle Inspection Station, they must use government-regulated inspection criteria to determine if your vehicle meets the minimum standards to pass inspection.
+When you take your vehicle to a licensed DriveON vehicle inspection centre, they must use government-regulated inspection criteria to determine if your vehicle meets the minimum standards to pass inspection.

 Learn more about the inspection rules for: